Demand Letter Lawyer (Flat Fee)

 First-response review included

 The other side knows there is actual followthrough.
 If they respond, I review the response, advise you on the next step, and send a narrow counter-response where it makes strategic sense, all as part of the same flat fee.
-They do not get to test whether you will simply disappear after the first letter.
 Full substantive counter-letters and multi-round negotiation are the $1,500 Pre-Litigation Negotiation Phase.

 California Bar attorney, in-state credibility